MODIFIED CLIENT LETTER

 Everyone benefits from a bedtime routine to set you up for a good night’s sleep.
 Sleep also boosts our immune system.

 - Get early nights.
 When you’re fearful, sleep can be intermittent.
 The light mornings might be waking you up earlier too and if your head is instantly full of Corona stress, you will probably not be able to go back to sleep when you wake early.

 - What if you can get to sleep but wake up in the middle of the night?
 Find a Calm app sleep story and get it ready on your phone to have under your pillow so that if/when you wake up at night you can get back to sleep.
 You can download stories and put your phone onto Airplane mode so your brain doesn’t fry.

 BE THE GATEKEEPER OF YOUR MIND

 Listen to the news twice a day max.
 No need to keep in high alert mode every hour.
 If it’s important, you’ll hear about it by the end of the day.
 You need to prevent your body from being in fight or flight mode all day long.
 It is much more damaging than you realise and it’s mentally and physically exhausting.

 Read this refreshing page with the latest Corona good news.

 OFFER YOUR SUPPORT TO YOUR NEIGHBOURS (and maybe even be supported)

 Connect with your local neighbours using Nextdoor.co.uk – create an account (you don’t have to add your house number if you don’t want to, but given the circumstances, you might want to).
 Find the thread of posts about Corona Virus and have a look to see if this link to postcards is there.
-Younger people can complete and pop these postcards into their neighbours’ doors.
-After I had got in touch with my elderly neighbours and made my services known, I felt an immense relief!
+Non vulnerable people can complete and pop these postcards into their neighbours’ doors.
+After I had got in touch with my vulnerable neighbours and made my services known, I felt an immense relief!